lmartorella/atinysynth/README.md

-ADSR-based Polyphonic Sequencer (chiptune) for PIC12/PIC16
+ADSR-based Polyphonic Sequencer for tiny PIC12/PIC16
 =================================

 This project is intended to be a polyphonic sequencer for use in embedded 8-bit micro-controllers.
-It features multi-voice synthesis for multiple channels.
+It features multi-channel direct synthesis with ADSR envelope, with a handy MML compiler.

-This is a fork of the [sjlongland/atinysynth](https://github.com/sjlongland/atinysynth/) project for AT AVR MCUs, but oriented and optimized for the tiny PIC12F683 Microchip microcontroller.
+This is a fork of the [sjlongland/atinysynth](https://github.com/sjlongland/atinysynth/) project for AT AVR MCUs, but optimized for the tiniest PIC12xxx Microchip microcontroller.

 The goal is to implement a polyphonic tune player in only 2K instructions (containing the code *and* the tune data) and to stay in 128 bytes of RAM.

 Spoiler: yes, that's possible, even using the free version of the [XC8 compiler](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-xc-compilers).

 [![chiptune](./doc/preview.png)](https://www.youtube.com/watch?v=ZJVwempHGbk)

+_1:17 Korobeiniki (a.k.a Tetris A-type tune), 3 voices, 9.7kHz sampling rate, total size code+tune: 1771 code words, 72 RAM bytes, on a 8-pin PIC12F683_

 ADSR: principle of operation
 ----------------------